 When a client is connected to the server via SSE, the server is not notified if the client disconnects.
 Disconnection will be detected by the server only when trying to send data to the client, and getting an error report mentioning that the connection was lost.

-This is problematic, so we considered different solutions which will be presented next.
+This is problematic, so we considered different solutions that will be presented next.

 2 – Considered options